saqibaltaf27/Invenio/README.md

-<h1> Inventory Management System </h1>
+<h1> Inventio </h1>

-<h2> ⭐Project Info </h2>
+<h2> ⭐Project Overview </h2>
-It is a software where an organization can manage their product stock, customers, suppliers, orders and view different statistics of the inventory.
-Also an individual employee of that organization can work here for the organization.
+It is a comprehensive and extensible software solution designed to function as a core platform for enterprise resource planning (ERP).
+It helps organizations efficiently manage their product stock, customers, suppliers, and orders.
+The system also provides valuable insights through robust statistics and reports, enabling data-driven decision-making.
+It caters to both the organization-wide perspective and the needs of individual employees within the organization.
+This system includes Goods Receive and Goods Out functionalities, and is built with future expansion in mind.
 <br></br>

-<h2> 💡 Features </h2>
+<h2> 💡Key Features </h2>

 - *Multiorganization system*
 - *Strong authentication*